yamax2/simple_gdrive/README.md

 ```

 ### Folder clear
-removes all files and folders in
+removes all files and folders in base folder
 ```ruby
 SimpleGdrive.clear
 ```